MicroEJ/docs/ApplicationDeveloperGuide/limitations.rst

    * - Numbers of exception handlers per method
      - 63
      - 63
-   * - Number of paramaters for an SNI method
+   * - Number of parameters for an SNI method
      - 15
      - 15
    * - Number of instance fields [2]_ (Base type)